20 Fun Things to do in Trinidad, Cuba

 Thereafter the palace was called the Cantero Palace.

-The museum is nicely curated, divided into 4 rooms.
+The museum is nicely curated, and divided into 4 rooms.

 The first and most important room displays artifacts and furniture as it appeared in its heyday.